cmbarton/valencia_surveys/README.md

 - Analyses of artifacts collected in pedestrian surveys (csv format files)
 - GIS vector data of areas surveyed, sampling strata, and collection units (ESRI shape files)
 - Scanned topographic maps that were digitized and georeferenced to used in analyses, accompanied by information for georeferencing (standard graphic formats)
-- Other scanned maps used to contextualize the survey
+- Other scanned maps used to contextualize the survey, some accompanied by information for georeferencing (standard graphic formats)
 - Scanned, rectified aerial photos (from 1950s or 1960s) that were used to identify and digitize collection unit fields, accompanied by information for georeferencing (standard graphic formats)
 - Rasters of surface erosion in one of the valleys (Polop Alto) used to weight artifact densities and account for artifact loss due to surface processes, accompanied by information for georeferencing (standard graphic formats)
 - Metadata to help users understand the data fields and data codes used in the analyses